GauravHmm/6502-Emulator/README.md

 #Technical Update
-on day 1 i watched n numbers of videos of 6502 and its processing, i started the code somewhere. on day 2 i couldnt do much as i was in a day long event on day 3 here i am trying to finish the work.
+on day 1 i watched n numbers of videos of 6502 and its processing, i started the code somewhere. on day 2 i couldnt do much as i was in a day long event on day 3 here i am trying to finish the work, i did add some functions. day 4 was spent on academic stuff day 5 im trying to make it work xo.